cesbit/libcleri/README.md

 > Note: run `sudo make uninstall` for removal.

 ## Related projects
-- [pyleri](https://github.com/transceptor-technology/pyleri): Python parser (can export grammar to pyleri, cleri and jsleri)
+- [pyleri](https://github.com/transceptor-technology/pyleri): Python parser (can export grammar to pyleri, libcleri, goleri and jsleri)
 - [jsleri](https://github.com/transceptor-technology/jsleri): JavaScript parser
 - [goleri](https://github.com/transceptor-technology/goleri): Go parser

 ## Quick usage
->The recommended way to create a static grammar is to use [pyleri](https://github.com/transceptor-technology/pyleri) for
+>The recommended way to create a grammar is to use [pyleri](https://github.com/transceptor-technology/pyleri) for
->writing the language and from there export the language to libcleri or other languages.
+>writing the grammar and then export the grammar to libcleri or other languages.

 This is a simple example using libcleri:
 ```c